raspberrypilearning/interactive-animation/en/step_6.md

 Switch to the **Costumes** tab for your sprite.

-The **Robot** sprite comes with costumes for three different robots and we only want to use one of them.
+The **Robot** sprite comes with costumes for three different robots and you only want to use one of them.
 Delete any costumes that you will not use in your animation.

 Right-click on the costume, and choose **Duplicate**.